AkhilJx/Amazon-Sentiment-Explorer/README.md

 Here, the model was trained on 10000 data from train.csv and 10000 data from test.csv.
 2 vectorizers namely "CountVectorizer" and "TF-IDF Vectorizer" were used and Also 3 Machine Learning Algorithms namely Logistic Regression, Random Forest and SVM were used and a comparision of the 3 is performed.
-A Barplot was plotted with precision and accuracy of each algorithm for a better visual understanding of the performance of each algorithm.
+A Barplot was plotted with precision and accuracy of each algorithm for a better visual understanding of the performance of each algorithm and also a tabular represention of the final output is also shown.

+once after getting the required output, the ouput of each model is optimised by cross validation and gridsearchcv.